 - Delicious: With a few added ingredients, you’ll elevate the flavor of a can of corn.
 No one will realize it came from a can!

 - Healthy: Corn is a good-for-you grain.
-And this recipe uses simple herbs and seasonings that impart both flavor and nutritional value.
+This recipe uses simple herbs and seasonings that impart both flavor and nutritional value.

 Ingredients + Notes